Updated 4th August 2025

 Sift the gluten free flour and baking powder into a large mixing bowl.
 Add the remaining sponge ingredients.

-Using an electric whisk or stand mixer, whisk for a minute or so, until the mixture becomes pale and creamy.
+Using an electric handheld whisk or stand mixer, whisk for a minute or so, until the mixture becomes pale and creamy.
 Scrape down the sides of the bowl once or twice in-between mixing.

 Divide the mixture evenly between the tins and smooth out with a palette knife or back of a spoon